-To provide your vaccination status, complete the form via the link below at least 24 hours prior to attending campus.
+To provide your vaccination status or medical exemption, complete the form via the link below at least 24 hours prior to attending campus.

-For more information about vaccination status requirements, see Frequently asked questions.
+For more information about vaccination status requirements, see Vaccination requirements on campus.

 There are three things you must do when you arrive on campus:

 Access points are located at the main entrances to most RMIT buildings.
 You must scan your card at an access point when you arrive on campus.
 Please give yourself extra time to scan your card as there may be lines at some access points during busy times.

 If your card doesn’t scan at the access point, make sure you’ve completed your COVIDSafe Training Module or completed your return to campus clearance - if you’ve had to isolate as a close contact – your card won’t scan unless you’ve completed this.

 Every time you enter any building on campus, you must check-in using the Service Victoria QR code displayed at the entrance of each building.
 If you exit a building and then return, you must check-in using the QR code again.
 This is a critical part of Victorian Government contact tracing efforts.